ibm-cloud-docs/rise-with-sap-on-powervs/surround/integration-ibm-cloud.md

 1. Request SAP for the their VPC CRN.
 2. On a new or existing TGW add a connection to a VPC in a different account and enter the VPC CRN supplied to you from SAP.
-3. SAP will approve the request.
+3. SAP will review and approve the request.

 The diagram below illustrates traffic flow between a Client's VPC and SAP resources in RISE with SAP on Power Virtual Server.